adanielc/adanielc/README.md

 -----------------------------------------------------------

-I'm a FullStack Software developer in Java/Spring and VueJs.
+I'm a Full-Stack Software developer in Java/Spring and VueJs.

 - 🔭 I’m currently working on Java/Spring Boot & Vue JS
 - 🌱 I’m currently learning Swift with SwiftUI and Apache Kafka